mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/preprovisioned/index.md

 ## Prepare the Dex Addon for Kubernetes v1.21.6

 The Dex Addon acts as the cluster's OpenID Connect identity provider.
-Its configuration must be changed so that it works correctly with Kubernetes v1.21.6, as well as with v1.20.11.
+Its configuration must be changed so that it works correctly with Kubernetes v1.21.6, and v1.20.11.

 1. Edit the Dex configuration